Phaneron97/R-workshop/README.md

 ### Windows
 1. Download R-4.x.x from this link: https://cran.rstudio.com/bin/windows/base
-2. Run the .EXE
-3. If you don't know what you're doing, leave all options as default
+2. Run the .EXE (if you don't know what you're doing, leave all options as default)
-4. Reboot if necessary
+3. Reboot if necessary

 ### Web based
 Use Google Colab